confluentinc/schema-registry/docs/deployment.rst

 Hardware
 ~~~~~~~~

-If you’ve been following the normal development path, you’ve probably been playing with schema registry
+If you’ve been following the normal development path, you’ve probably been playing with Schema Registry
 on your laptop or on a small cluster of machines laying around.
 But when it comes time to deploying
 Schema Registry to production, there are a few recommendations that you should consider.
-Nothing is a hard-and-fast rule;
+Nothing is a hard-and-fast rule.

 Memory
 ^^^^^^

-Schema registry uses Kafka as a commit log to store all registered schemas durably and maintains a few in memory indices to make schema lookups faster.
-Schemas are stored uncompressed in the in-memory indices.
-A good estimate of the number of unique schemas registered in a large data-oriented company like LinkedIn is around 10,000.
-Roughly schema size is 500 bytes on an average.
-For such an installation, heap size of 1GB would suffice.
-As such, machines with 16GB of RAM is a decent choice.
+Schema Registry uses Kafka as a commit log to store all registered schemas durably, and maintains a few in-memory indices to make schema lookups faster.
+A conservative upper bound on the number of unique schemas registered in a large data-oriented company like LinkedIn is around 10,000.
+Assuming roughly 1000 bytes heap overhead per schema on average, heap size of 1GB would be more than sufficient.

 CPUs
 ^^^^

-Most Kafka deployments tend to be rather light on CPU requirements.
-Though the exact processor setup matters
-less than the other resources.
-You should choose a modern processor with multiple cores.
-Common clusters utilize
-24 core machines.
+CPU usage in Schema Registry is light.
+The most computationally intensive task is checking compatibility of two schemas, an infrequent operation which occurs primarily when new schemas versions are registered under a subject.

 If you need to choose between faster CPUs or more cores, choose more cores.
 The extra concurrency that multiple
 cores offers will far outweigh a slightly faster clock speed.